 There are many reasons to to overheat the drill bit.
 This guide will help you to find other reasons for drill bit overheating.

-Tip 02- Use Cutting Oil
+2. Use Cutting Oil For Metal Drilling

 The cutting oils are made by combining petroleum distillates, animal fats, plant oils, water, and air, or other raw ingredients.
-So these have specific physical and chemical properties.
+So, these have specific physical and chemical properties.
 These fluids can hold much more temperature than regular lubricants.
 As well as there is also lubricant property.
 Lubricant properties will reduce inner friction.

 Read More About – Top 08 Drill Bit Problems and Solutions

-Tip 03- Use Chip Suction Method
+3. Use a Chip Suction Method For Wood Drilling

 When the suction equipment is activated, it sucks the air.
 Due to this reason, the air is moving near the drill bit.
 This will reduce the temperature of the drill bit.
 Chips are also moving due to the suction, and there is a dual advantage due to the suction tool.

 This is not the heat reduction method.
 This is a heat-controlling method.
-Normally we use different RPMs and thrusts for the drill bits and drilling materials.
+Normally, we use different RPMs and thrusts for the drill bits and drilling materials.
 If you are not able to maintain the correct values, you can observe heating is increased rapidly.

 When the RPM and thrust are high, it can move on the material in a tough way.
 Due to this, heat is generated abnormally.
 These are two factors, and both are affected in the same way.

-When you drill with high speed and low thrust, you can see broken chips coming out.
+You can see broken chips coming out when you drill with high speed and low thrust.
 If you use high RPM with the high thrust, you can see more heated and varied thickness chips coming out.

-Tip 05- Use Drilling Techniques
+5. Use Proper Drilling Techniques

 Drilling techniques are really important.
 If you are a newbie, you may try to drill with constant pressure until the hole is drilled.
 But this is not a proper way.
-This can heat much the drill bit.
+This can heat the drill bit.
 You should drill into the material step by step.
 Push and release the drill bit.
 And let the chips come out.
 When you release the drill bit can be cool a bit, and the continuous temperature will not be increased rapidly.

 Normally follow 2-3 steps to drill one hole.
 If you can, take out the drill and immerse yourself in the water during this process.
 This seems a bit difficult.
 But it is easy when you get used to this.

 When we drill, chips come out.
 Continuous chips can be introduced as swarfs.
-Normally swarfs are the result of perfect drilling speed and RPM.
+Normally, swarfs are the result of perfect drilling speed and RPM.
 But these can be clogged due to the flutes blocking.
 When the swarfs come out, there should be a space above the drill.
 It is about 2 times the diameter length of flutes.

 Sometimes, you cant observe clean swarfs due to blunt drill bits.
 So you can sharpen your drill bit using these methods.